YangCatalog/search/INSTALL.md

 /var/yang/ytrees should contain one .json file per YANG module (with the tree information).

+##Pyang plugins

+YANG search relies on some `pyang` specific plugins which are in `search/scripts/pyang_plugin/`.
+Those files must be copied/linked as plugins in the `pyang` plugins directory which is usually something such as `/usr/local/lib/python*/dist-packages/pyang/plugins/`.

 ##Cron

 There are no specific cron jobs.